braze-inc/braze-docs/_docs/_developer_guide/getting_started/platform_overview/architectural_overview.md

 ![][14]

-1. We have backend data sources that might feed both historical and asynchronous data to Braze through our REST API.
+1. Backend data sources can feed both historical and asynchronous data to Braze through our REST API.
 2. The Braze SDK automatically captures first party data from frontend data sources, such as users' mobile devices.
-3. Connected Content allows you to insert any information accessible via API directly into the messages you are sending, for example a push notification, or an email.
-Connected Content allows you to pull content either directly from your web server, or from publicly or privately accessible APIs (for example, contextualizing a push notification based on the current weather).
+3. Connected Content allows you to insert any information accessible via API directly into the messages you are sending, such as a push notifications or emails.
+Connected Content allows you to pull content either directly from your web server or from APIs.
 Learn more about [Connected Content][8].
 4. Braze's partner integrations make it easy to supplement your data feeds through message personalization, orchestration, analytics, and more.
 5. Lastly, we have backend messaging services that power your transactional use cases when data lives outside of Braze.